DiegoCaraballo/Email-extractor/README.md

 # Email Extractor Functions

 ## English
+- Extract emails from a single URL
-- Extract emails from a URL
+- Extract emails from a URL (Two Levels)
 - Do a Google search, save the Urls found and search the emails
 - The emails are stored in a Sqlite database
 - You can list the saved emails
 - You can save the mailing list in a .txt file

 ## Español
+- Extraer los correos de una única URL
-- Extraer los correos de una Url
+- Extraer los correos de una Url (Dos Niveles)
 - Hacer una busqueda en Google, guardar las Urls encontradas y buscar los correos en dichas Urls
 - Los correos son guardados en una base de datos Sqlite
 - Se pueden listar los correos guardados